lucasnewkirk/https-github.com-lucasnewkirk/README.md

 <h4>Goals  :dart:</h4>
-<p>I'm working to learn the more advanced machine learning frameworks: Tensorflow and Pytorch.
+<p>I'm working to learn the more advanced machine learning frameworks for deep learning: Tensorflow and Pytorch.
 I'm studying and practicing the syntax for both and will be uploading what I learn here, along with other things I pick up along the way.</p>